Applying for a New CDL in Ohio

 If you choose Non-Excepted Interstate, you must provide the BMV with a federal medical certificate.

-Submit a completed self-certification application (Form BMV 2159) by:
+Submit a completed CDL Self-Certification Authorization (Form BMV 2159) by:

 The Commercial Motor Vehicle Safety Act of 1986 was designed to improve highway safety.
 Its purpose was to ensure that drivers of commercial vehicles are qualified to drive them, and to remove unsafe drivers from the highways.
 The Act didn't require federal driver licensing―states still license commercial drivers―but it established minimum standards that states must meet when issuing commercial driver's licenses (CDLs).
 It required states to upgrade their existing programs to follow the new federal standards.